 - Physical, cognitive, or medical.

 - Vision or hearing.

 Why Choose Elves?

-Within Elves School, small classroom sizes are offered to our learners with high staff ratios.
-Additionally, classrooms are multi-aged and grouped according to abilities.
-The secure facility provides a large indoor area for gross motor activities and exercise, along with access to an adapted kitchen and laundry room.
-Additionally, a barrier-free playground and putting green within an enclosed courtyard provides a safe environment where learners can explore.
+At Elves’ School, small classroom sizes are offered to our learners with high staff ratios.
+Classrooms are multi-aged and grouped according to abilities.
+Our secure facility provides a large indoor area for gross motor activities and exercise, along with access to an adapted kitchen and laundry room.
+A barrier-free playground and putting green in an enclosed courtyard provides a safe environment where learners can explore.

-Sensory opportunities are promoted within classroom activities, while learners also utilize the large onsite Snoezelen Room to experience a soothing and stimulating environment.
+Sensory opportunities are promoted in classroom activities, while learners also utilize the large onsite Snoezelen Room to experience a soothing and stimulating environment.

 - Small classroom sizes

 - Large indoor areas for gross motor activities and exercises, an adapted kitchen and laundry room, a Snoezelen (sensory) room, and vans for community outings.

 - There are also patios adjacent to each classroom, and a wheelchair accessible playground area (also fenced).